Call

 The Sixth Amendment guarantees the right to counsel in criminal cases.
 As a result, the government provides attorneys for those who cannot afford them.
-In Ramsey County, some judges utilize the public defender’s office in these situations, and some judges appoint individual attorneys on individual cases.
+In Ramsey County, some judges use the public defender’s office in these situations, and some appoint private attorneys on a case-by-case basis.
 The processes are basically the same.

 For the most part, public attorneys are just as competent as private attorneys.
-Yes, their caseloads may be a bit higher than the 150 felonies per year which the American Bar Association recommends.
-But the alarmingly-high numbers that some media outlets report are usually just horror stories based on anecdotal evidence.
+Yes, their caseloads may be slightly higher than the 150 felony cases per year recommended by the American Bar Association.
+But the alarmingly high numbers reported by some media outlets are usually just horror stories based on anecdotal evidence.

 Understand that these “free” lawyers are usually not free.
-Ramsey County judges usually add attorneys’ fees to the court costs which defendants must normally pay.
+Ramsey County judges typically add attorneys’ fees to court costs, which defendants must pay.
 More importantly, if the defendant is out on bail, a public attorney may be unavailable.
 Some judges assume, rightly or wrongly, that if the defendant can afford bail, the defendant can hire a lawyer.

 So, in most cases, the defendant has a choice between an independent St. Paul felony attorney and self-representation.
 That decision is a no-brainer.
 But how do you select the right lawyer?

 There really is no substitute for experience.
-Your felony case is no time for on-the-job training.
+This is no time for on-the-job training in your felony case.
 But years of experience alone may not be an effective measuring stick.
-Ramsey County criminal defendants need legal advocates with substantial criminal law experience.
+Ramsey County criminal defendants need legal advocates with substantial experience in criminal law.

 The late Grant Cooper represented alleged Robert F. Kennedy assassin Sirhan Sirhan in 1968.
 Cooper was an accomplished attorney who was president of the American College of Trial Lawyers in the early 1960s.
 But he was not really a criminal lawyer.
 Instead, Cooper was a celebrity lawyer.
 For example, he represented Shirley Temple in her divorce from John Wayne sidekick and B-movie stalwart John Agar.